 His pocket diary for the last year of his life is in the possession of his grand-daughter.
 It notes his trips into town, phone calls to his daughter in Belfast, visits from his son.
 The last entry is on 23rd December 1961; he died on Christmas Day.

 There is a coda to this life.
 In a bundle of old photographs and papers I recently found two photographs, one with the name of the photographer ‘Barkshire Broths, Albert Road, Southsea‘ on it, of a young, pretty girl probably in early 20th century costume.
 On the reverse of one is written Daisy Shellshear, an early girl friend of Frank Elliott Birks.
 These two photographs had been kept and suggest an early, sentimental attachment.

 There were two Shellshear sisters living in Portsmouth in 1901, Margaret A. Shellshear aged 17 and Katherine A. Shellshear aged 19.
-The nickname Daisy might suggest the photograph is of Margaret.
+The nickname Daisy suggests the photograph is of Margaret.
 In September 1930 Daisy A. Shellshear married a man called Hubbard in Brentford, Middlesex.
-Is this the same woman marrying relatively late in life?
+This is almost certainly the same woman marrying relatively late in life.